-- a.
-When calving on pasture, a dry area must be carefully selected and access to an artificial or natural shelter provided according to weather conditions. - b.
+- c.
+When calving on pasture, a dry area must be carefully selected and access to an artificial or natural shelter provided according to weather conditions. - d.
 Pens, corrals, or stalls for calving must be free of pools and watering holes, providing a dry and safe environment for animals.
 Buffaloes may find pain relief staying in pools, rivers, and lakes.
-Therefore, access to those areas should not be allowed during calving season due to a higher chance of females calving in those areas, causing the drowning and death of the calf at birth. - c.
-There must be an area of such a size and equipped with a means of restraint (e.g., chute, head gate) as to permit a person to attend the dams and their calves safely if necessary. - d.
-Females must be kept separate from other animals except for other calving buffaloes.
+Therefore, access to those areas should not be allowed during calving season due to a higher chance of females calving in those areas, causing the drowning and death of the calf at birth. - e.
+Feed and water must be available. - f.
+There must be an area of such a size and equipped with a means of restraint (e.g., chute, head gate) as to permit a person to attend the dams and their calves safely if necessary. - g.
+Internal surfaces of calving areas must be of materials which can be easily cleaned, drained, and disinfected.